The Ghost (2022 film)

-The Ghost is a 2022 Indian Telugu-language action thriller film written and directed by Praveen Sattaru.
-The film stars Nagarjuna and Sonal Chauhan while Gul Panag, Anikha Surendran, Manish Chaudhari, Ravi Varma, and Srikanth Iyengar play supporting roles.
+The Ghost is a 2022 Indian Telugu-language action thriller film written & directed by Praveen Sattaru.
+The film stars Nagarjuna, alongside Sonal Chauhan, alongside Gul Panag, Anikha Surendran, Manish Chaudhari, Ravi Varma and Srikanth Iyengar.

 Principal photography of the film began in February 2021 and ended in August 2022 with filming taking place in Hyderabad, Ooty and Dubai.

-The Ghost was released worldwide on 5 October 2022 and received mixed to negative reviews from critics where it was declared as a box-office bomb.
+The Ghost was released worldwide on 5 October 2022 to mixed to negative reviews from critics and became a box-office bomb.

 Plot

-Vikram Naidu is an Interpol field agent, in Dubai, who suffers from anger management and nightmares, about a riot that took place in 1984 in New Delhi, in which his mother was killed, when he was 10 years old.
-During a mission to save an Indian business mogul's son, along with Priya, Vikram's steadfastness in the mission causes the boy to get shot and killed.
-After this incident, Vikram develops a guilt complex and becomes wild with rage.
-He eventually breaks-up with Priya, as a result.
+Vikram Naidu is an Interpol officer in Dubai who suffers from anger management and nightmares about a riot that took place in 1984 in New Delhi, in which his mother was killed when he was 10 years old.
+During a mission to save an Indian business mogul's son, along with Priya, Vikram's steadfastness in the mission causes the boy to get killed.
+After this incident, Vikram develops a guilt complex and becomes wild with rage, where he eventually breaks-up with Priya.

-5 years later, Vikram has retired from the Interpol, and works as a freelance agent, occasionally helping the Interpol with their missions.
-During a session with his psychiatrist, Dr. Iyer, he reveals that post their break-up, Priya moved back to India and joined the NCB, in Mumbai.
-He also reveals to her that he received a call from his estranged sister and corporate businesswomen, Anupama 'Anu' Nair, who runs the business conglomerate, Nair Group, after 20 years.
+5 years later, Vikram has retired from the Interpol and works as a freelance agent, occasionally helping the Interpol with their missions.
+During a session with his psychiatrist Dr. Iyer, Vikram tells that Priya has moved back to India and joined the NCB in Mumbai.
+He also reveals to her that he received a call from his estranged sister and corporate businesswomen Anupama 'Anu' Nair, who runs the business conglomerate Nair Group after 20 years.
 Vikram leaves to Ooty and reminisces his life of getting adopted by Anu's father, Nagendra Naidu, who was a colonel in the Indian Army, and saved him from getting killed in the riots.
-Years later, Anu got separated from the both of them, as Naidu denied her relationship with the business mogul, Ashok Nair.
+Years later, Anu got separated from the both of them, as Naidu denied her relationship with the business mogul named Ashok Nair.
 As a result, Naidu's health deteriorated.
-On his deathbed, he made Vikram promise to him, that he will protect and look after Anu.
+On his deathbed, Naidu made Vikram promise that he will protect and look after Anu.